GriffinLeclerc/Lunar-Coins-Adder/README.md

 Double click on `addCoins.bat`

 This will automatically add 100 coins to each user profile.
-If an alternate number of coins are desired, simply edit the `numberOfCoins` in the file.
+If an alternate number of coins are desired, simply edit the `numberOfCoins` in the `addCoins.bat` file.

 ### Linux